Chupakebr/SOLMOVE/README.md

-# SOLMOVE
+# Solution Manager Document Copy Tool

+## Description
+This program developed to:
-Move Charm/ITSM Documents from one Solution Manager 7.2 to another instance of Solution Manager.
+- Move Charm/ITSM Documents from one Solution Manager 7.2 to another instance of Solution Manager.
+- Copy of existing transactions within same Solution manager.
-There will be a new document created with a new number.
+There will be a new document created with a new number in a target system.

 The following content will be moved:
 ```diff